dillacorn/deb-omv-dots/docker_compose_examples/brave/setup_redirector_extension.md

-This is required if you want to use self-hosted services.
+This is required if you want to access self-hosted services.

 https://github.com/dillacorn/arch-hypr-dots/blob/main/browser_notes/redirector_extension_redirect_example.png